Are you interested in discipline and leadership and want to know how these fundamental principles continue to play in our ever-changing society?

 Tim Ferriss is a fellow popular podcaster who has been known for various self-help, fitness, and lifestyle works that have improved countless lives.

-This is an excellent episode for learning about how to improve your own life.
+This is an excellent episode to learn how to improve your life.

 Episode 77 – War Stories, Mental Toughness and Clever Tactics in Vietnam W/ CWO Roger Hayden